The Legend of Zelda: Spirit Tracks: Post-release

-The Guardian's Adam Boult commented that while it wasn't a "huge leap" from Phantom Hourglass, it is "brimming with innovation", strongly recommending it.
+The Guardian's Adam Boult commented that while it was not a "huge leap" from Phantom Hourglass, it is "brimming with innovation", strongly recommending it.
 While he admits that train travel seems restrictive compared to Phantom Hourglass, these restrictions are eventually "put to good use", making traveling an "engaging challenge".
 Fellow The Guardian writer Greg Howson found Spirit Tracks to be enjoyable, though criticizing the execution of the Spirit Flute.
 He listed it as his second favourite DS game.

 USA Today's Jinny Gudmundsen called it an excellent game for kids who enjoy the intellectual challenge of puzzles inside a captivating fantasy story filled with interesting characters.
 She also commented that kids are able to control both a hero and a heroine.
 The Independent's Rebecca Armstrong called it "endlessly inventive" with "new features galore", citing its usage of the microphone for items.
 She also called it "pacy, absorbing and very, very playable".

 Awards and nominations

-Spirit Tracks was nominated for best handheld game in the Game Developers Choice Awards.
-It was given the GAME Award of 2009 in the BAFTA through a reader's choice nomination.
+Spirit Tracks was nominated for best handheld game at the Game Developers Choice Awards.
+It was nominated for the BAFTA GAME Award of 2009 through a reader's choice nomination.
 Nintendo Life named it runner-up for best Nintendo DS game of 2009, and its readers chose it as their runner-up for best game of the year.
 It was nominated for several DS-related awards, including best action game, visual excellence, sound excellence, best story, best multiplayer game, and game of the year.
 It was the readers' choice in every category except for best multiplayer game.
 IGN, however, named it only one of the runners-up in all of these categories.
+During the 13th Annual Interactive Achievement Awards, the Academy of Interactive Arts & Sciences nominated Spirit Tracks for "Portable Game of the Year".